Weobley High – Music

 The Department has two Music teachers, augmented by six visiting peripatetic teachers who visit the school each week to provide tuition for instrumentalists and singers.
 These lessons take place either during school hours, on a rota basis, or at lunch times.

 Music resources are modern and up to date.
-Our infrastructure provides an excellent learning environment, with a classroom set up with keyboards for performance tasks, practice rooms and ICT facilities.
+Our infrastructure provides an excellent learning environment, with a classroom set up with keyboards for performance tasks, practice rooms and ICT facilities with a set of classroom IPads used for composition tasks.

 Extra -Curricular Activities